arannou/explodz/README.md

 While visiting any web page, click on your previously created bookmark.
 The magic begins !
 Press Escape key to stop animation.
-Hold Left shift key to pause animation
+Hold Left shift key to pause mouse tracking.
+Left click to hide/show colored sides.